 Storage

-Iced gingerbread cookies will keep for at least 4-5 days, perhaps a few days more if stored somewhere cool and dry.
+Iced gingerbread cookies will keep for at least 4-5 days, likely a few days more if stored somewhere cool and dry.
 Un-iced cookies can be stored longer.

 This recipe for gingerbread cookies is not gluten-free but the flour can be replaced with a gluten-free plain flour blend such as Freee Gluten-Free Plain Flour [Doves Farm] or if your in the UK try Asda's Free From Plain Flour which is a cheaper option.